Probing Fundamental Constant Oscillation in the Galactic Center with S-Star Spectroscopy: Fine-Structure Constant Oscillations at the Galactic Center

-Ultralight scalars, with a Compton wavelength exceeding the horizon size of a BH, can form quasi-bound clouds around the BH.
-These clouds, similar to hydrogen atoms, are characterized by quantum numbers $(n, \ell, m)$, representing the principal, orbital angular, and azimuthal numbers, respectively~\cite{Detweiler:1980uk}.
-The size of the cloud is governed by the gravitational fine-structure constant $\alpha_G \equiv G_{\rm N} M_{\rm BH} \mu$, where $G_{\rm N}$ is Newton’s constant, $M_{\rm BH}$ is the BH mass, and $\mu$ is the scalar mass.
+Ultralight scalars with a Compton wavelength exceeding the BH horizon can form quasi-bound clouds around Kerr BHs.
+These hydrogen-like states are labeled by quantum numbers $(n, \ell, m)$, representing the principal, orbital angular, and azimuthal numbers, respectively~\cite{Detweiler:1980uk}.
+The size of the cloud is governed by the gravitational fine-structure constant $\alpha_G \equiv G_{\rm N} M_{\rm BH} \mu$, where $G_{\rm N}$ is Newton’s constant and $M_{\rm BH}$ is the BH mass.
 The rapid rotation of BHs can select specific bound states, transitioning them from decaying states due to the horizon to exponentially growing modes~\cite{Penrose:1971uk,ZS,Detweiler:1980uk,Cardoso:2005vk,Dolan:2007mj,Brito:2015oca}.

-This phenomenon, known as superradiance, occurs when the horizon rotates faster than the angular phase velocity of the states, parameterized by:
+This phenomenon, known as superradiance, occurs when the horizon rotates faster than the angular phase velocity of the bound state.
+This condition can be written as

-where $a_J \leq 1$ is the dimensionless BH spin parameter.
-Exponential growth for minimally coupled scalars can continue until it significantly impacts the BH spin, with the total scalar cloud mass, $M_{\rm cloud}$, reaching up to approximately $10\%$ of the BH mass~\cite{Brito:2014wla,East:2017ovw,Herdeiro:2021znw}, and scalar field values approaching $\sim 10^{16}$\,GeV.
-This positions boson clouds outside Kerr BHs as potential testing grounds for exploring ultraviolet physics~\cite{Chen:2022kzv,Chen:2023vkq,Ayzenberg:2023hfw,Lyu:2025lue}.
+where $a_J\leq1$ is the dimensionless BH spin.
+For minimally coupled scalars, superradiant growth continues until it significantly spins down the BH, producing a cloud mass $M_{\rm cloud}$ up to $\sim10\%$ of $M_{\rm BH}$~\cite{Brito:2014wla,East:2017ovw,Herdeiro:2021znw} and field amplitudes approaching $\sim10^{16}$~GeV, making BH environments sensitive probes of ultraviolet physics~\cite{Chen:2022kzv,Chen:2023vkq,Ayzenberg:2023hfw,Lyu:2025lue}.